trognus/devcon2016/devConNg2.md

 ​	The new binding syntax is much more transparent, and also has the benefit of putting the direction of the binding in the hands of the consumer of the component, rather than the creator.
 In Angular 1.x, directives declare their inputs with one of a handful of annotations that denote what type of input it is.
 These types were easy to confuse, and loosely correlated to a directionality of the binding, but with subtle differences that could lead to errors from using the wrong type.
-Since they were declared in the component,
+Since they were declared in the component,  users of the component didn't have much freedom for customization.
+With the new syntax, the "type" of the input is more in the hands of the consumers of the component, so they don't need different versions with different types.
+Plus, who can remember which type is @ and which is &?